Skip to main content

 7. Requires No Equipment

-8. Increases Endurance
+8. Increases Both Aerobic and Anaerobic Endurance

-9. Time-Efficient
+9. Extremely Time-Efficient

-10. Boosts Mental Health
+10. Boosts Mental Health and Cognitive Function

 Sample HIIT Workout for Beginners

-Warm-up: 5 minutes of light cardio
+Warm-up: 5 minutes of light cardio (brisk walking, easy jogging, or jumping jacks at low intensity).

 • 30 seconds: Jumping jacks